Aluminum frame is lightweight, and the only Strider model to come in silver.

 TURNING LIMITERS: Strider balance bikes do not have turning limiters.
 The overall effect most limiters have on riding is minor, and their absence shouldn’t be a determining factor in your purchase.

 BEARINGS: Strider balance bikes have regular bearings, rather than the higher-end sealed bearings.
-However, when choosing the features for your ideal balance bike, sealed bearings are a “nice-to-have,” rather than required.
+Sealed bearing keep prevent dust and dirt out of the bearing and keep the tire rolling smoothly over time.
+When choosing the features for your ideal balance bike, sealed bearings are a “nice-to-have,” rather than required.

-FRAME MATERIALS: Most kids’ bike out there are made of steel because it’s cheap to use.
-Unfortunately can also make for a heavy bike.
+FRAME MATERIALS: Most kids’ bike out there are made of steel because its durable, strong and inexpensive.
+Unfortunately, it can also make for a heavy bike.
 Despite having steel frames, the Classic and Sport are both pretty lightweight.
 If you’re really concerned, consider the Pro, which has a frame made of lightweight aluminum.

 GRIPS: While seemingly minor, handlebar grips will most likely be one of the first safety features used on a balance bike.
 Strider’s rubber grips have a knobby end that protects kids’ hands when the handlebars run into a wall, trees, etc., and also protects their hands from hitting the ground during falls.
 Additionally, the Strider Sport and Pro have narrower handlebar grips than the Classic, which allows little hands to hold them more securely for better control.

-Strider’s elbow and knee pads ($20) are some of the best that we have reviewed, and the strap on snow skis ($35) were much more fun that anyone expected.
-The Number Plate Kit, was also a fun addition for kids of all ages (included with Pro model).
+Strider’s elbow and knee pads ($20) are some of the best that we have reviewed, and the strap on snow skis ($35) were much more fun than anyone expected.
+The Number Plate Kit, was also a fun addition for kids of all ages (included with Pro model). **Strider no longer sells the XL handlebar shown below**

 For the youngest of riders, ages 12 months to 2 years, Strider’s new rocking base ($79) turns a balance bike into a rocking horse!
 While unsure at first, our 14-month-old tester loved exploring and rocking on the bike.
 Not strong enough or coordinated enough to rock continuously, the rocking base didn’t keep his attention for very long, but he was so intrigued that he kept coming back to it.
 With time, I’m sure he’ll come to love rocking on his bike.

 Strider’s bikes are great starter balance bikes.
 Lightweight with ideal geometry, they are easy to ride and are maintenance free.
-For under $100 the Strider Classic ($89) is a great pick for toddlers aged 18-months and up.
+For under $100 the Strider Classic ($99) is a great pick for toddlers ages 18-months and up.
 Its low minimum seat height and scaled down features make it a great first bike for the smallest riders.

 Strider 14x Convertible Balance Bike